refraction-ray/general-notes/lectures/Breif Intro to Machine Learning for Physicists.md

   For example, so called confusion shceme is widely applied in physics study to determine the phase boundary (critical value).
 At the beginning, phase boundary location is in the supervised filed, training data should be with phase label.
 However, we can use different fake phase boundary to train the model and find the true boundary by require the maximum accuracy.

+* Gradient descent

+  Basically, one search for the extremum position of the function $$f(x)$$ using the iterative process

+  $$x_{new}=x_{old}-\eta \nabla f(x).$$

+  In machine learning, the function f is the loss function of the model.
+We try to search the minimum of the loss function utilizing such gradient descent method.
+Generally speaking, the loss function is the sum or expectation value across all data samples.
+It is time consuming if we update the paramters based on the original version of gradient descent.
+Therefore, everytime we only calculate a small fraction of the data, and derive the loss function.
+This is so called SGD(Stochastic Gradient Descent) approach.

 ## NNN (Non-Neural-Network) approaches

 ### k-Means clustering